Paternity Affidavit Information for Parents

 What is a legal father?

-- The legal father is a man whom the law recognizes as the father of the child.
+- The legal father is a man recognized by law as the child's father.

-- The legal father may be able to take legal steps to get visitation or custody rights.
-Establishing paternity DOES NOT automatically give a father these rights.
+- Legal fathers may be able to take steps to get visitation or custody rights, but establishing paternity DOES NOT automatically give him these rights.

 - The legal father has a duty to help support the child financially.
 When the parents do not live together, the paternity affidavit can be used to get an order for child and medical support.
 No further action of paternity is required.